Yannick Ngakoue Is Coming for Your Quarterback

 "He's letting them boys know," Campbell says, "they can't touch him."

-Adds Jackson, "He's definitely going to let you know.
+Adds Jackson: "He's definitely going to let you know.
 Let everybody know."

 Because at his core, Ngakoue feels grossly disrespected.
 The disrespect may be real; it may be manufactured.
 Either way, he feeds off it.
 Those around Ngakoue say it is what forever fuels him—that sensation of being wronged.